Messerschmitt Bf 110 operational history: Polish Campaign

 At the start of the Polish Campaign, the Luftwaffe mounted a mass attack on the aerodromes used by the Polish Air Force; the Bf 110s were used to escort these bombers and engage any Polish fighters encountered.
 Hermann Göring reportedly ordered the Zerstörerwaffe to make all the Luftwaffes Bf 110s available for operations.
 According to the Luftwaffe Order of Battle, a total of 102 Bf 110s were used in the September Campaign with a loss of about 10 aircraft.
 Polish pilots were unfamiliar with the type often identifying them as bombers.
-Future ace, commander of Nachtjagdgeschwader 1 and Jagdfliegerführer Rumänien Wolfgang Falck scored his first kills over Poland, as did future night fighter ace Helmut Lent.
-Gordon Gollob, future General der Jagdflieger.
+Future ace, commander of Nachtjagdgeschwader 1 and Jagdfliegerführer Rumänien Wolfgang Falck scored his first kills over Poland, as did future night fighter ace Helmut Lent and Gordon Gollob, future General der Jagdflieger.
 Falck's unit, I./ZG 76, claimed 31 kills during the campaign, of which 19 were confirmed.
 I(Z)./LG 1 also contributed; escorting German bomber formations on attacks against Warsaw, the unit claimed 30 kills on the first day.
 Polish fighter units reported a 17% loss rate on this day.
 This rose to 72% in five days.
 JGr 2 also claimed 28 aerial and 50 ground victories.